Running/registering a 32-bit plugin on a 64-bit host - Q&A

 Yes, in most cases you can.
 Moreover, if you are using a 32-bit audio host application on 64-bit Windows computer the plug-ins will run just like they are running on 32-bit Windows computer.

 When using a 64-bit audio host application, a bridging plug-in is always necessary in order to be able to load 32-bit plug-ins.
-For example, Cakewalk Sonar and Steinberg Cubase offer a built-in bridging plug-in for running 32-bit plug-ins.
-Alternatively, you can use the jBridge bridging plug-in.
+For example, REAPER, Sonar, and some versions of Steinberg Cubase offer a built-in bridging plug-in for running 32-bit plug-ins.

-jBridge can be obtained here: https://jstuff.wordpress.com/jbridge/
+Alternatively, you can use the jBridge bridging plug-in. jBridge can be obtained here: https://jstuff.wordpress.com/jbridge/

 This is a generally known problem.
-In some cases the bridging plug-in that comes with the audio host application works incorrectly, in other cases the crashing may be due to availability of more than 2GB of memory to the plug-in (if you have more than 2GB of physical memory installed in your computer): some older 32-bit Voxengo plug-ins may work unstably in such environment.
+In some cases the bridging plug-in that comes with the audio host application works incorrectly, in other cases the crashing may be due to availability of more than 2GB of memory to the plug-in (if you have more than 2GB of physical memory installed on your computer): some older 32-bit Voxengo plug-ins may work unstably in such environment.

 The first case can be resolved by using an alternative bridging plug-in like jBridge.